-EMSP 2310 - Therapeutic Modalities of Cardiovascular Care (3 credit hours, 3000 minutes) (Prerequisite: Program admission)
+EMSP 2310 - Therapeutic Modalities of Cardiovascular Care (3 credit hours, 3000 minutes)

 This course will enable the student to integrate assessment findings with principles of epidemiology and pathophysiology to formulate a field impression and implement a comprehensive treatment/disposition plan for a patient experiencing a cardiovascular emergency.
 Topics include: Cardiovascular Emergencies and Advanced Cardiovascular Life Support (ACLS).